kaisersoftapps/docs/docs/script-master/secured-script-execution.md

 The app allows executing custom JavaScript scripts in two modes: **Secured** and **Unsecured**.

 - **Unsecured Execution** (deprecated): Scripts run directly in the shared Forge backend context.
-This mode is intended for testing purposes only, as it poses security risks due to shared tenancy. **We strongly advise against using this mode.**
+This mode is intended for testing purposes only, as it poses security risks due to shared tenancy. **We strongly advise against using this mode**.

 - **Secured Execution**: Scripts are executed securely through a dedicated external app, isolating script execution from the shared Forge backend and ensuring robust security.